-The following table sets out the various components of the compensation received by the members of the Board of Directors during the fiscal year ended December 31, 2021:
+The following table sets out the various components of the compensation received by the members of the Board of Directors during the fiscal year ended December 31, 2022:

 Type of Fee Amount (1)

 Annual Base Cash Retainer (2)

 Outside Directors \$100,000

-Lead Outside Director and Committee Chair Annual Cash Retainer (2)
+Additional Cash Retainer (2)

 Additional fee for Lead Outside Director \$50,000

 Additional fee for Audit Committee Chair \$30,000

 Additional fee for HRCC Chair \$20,000

 Additional fee for CGNC Chair \$10,000

 Equity (RSU Grant) (3)

 Outside Directors \$100,000 (4)

-(1) Since April 2021, the amounts payable to directors are paid in U.S. dollars or the equivalent in Canadian dollars for Outside Directors residing in Canada based on the exchange of the Bank of Canada the day prior to the payment.
+(1) Since April 2021, the amounts payable to directors are paid in USD or the equivalent in CAD for Outside Directors residing in Canada based on the exchange of the Bank of Canada the day prior to the payment.

-(2) Cash payments are subject to yearly limitations of \$200,000 USD for each Outside Director and \$250,000 USD for Lead Outside Director and/or Committee Chair.
+(2) Cash payments are subject to yearly limitations of \$200,000 for each Outside Director and \$250,000 for Lead Outside Director and/or Committee Chair.

-(3) Fair value of RSU Award at grant date is limited to \$450,000 USD for each Outside Director.
+(3) Fair value of RSU Award at grant date is limited to \$450,000 for each Outside Director.

 (4) This amount is paid by awarding RSUs to Outside Directors.
-An equivalent in Canadian dollars is used to determine the number of RSUs granted to Outside Director residing in Canada based on the average exchange rate of the Bank of Canada for the five (5) days preceeding the award date.
+An equivalent in CAD is used to determine the number of RSUs granted to Outside Director residing in Canada based on the average exchange rate of the Bank of Canada for the five (5) days preceeding the award date.

-Since 2015, Alain Bédard has not been compensated and does not receive any annual retainer or per-meeting fees for his role as director, nor any additional fees for serving as Chairman of the Board of Directors.
+Since 2015, Alain Bédard has not been compensated and does not receive any annual retainer (cash or equity) for his role as director, nor any additional fees for serving as Chairman of the Board of Directors.